 Cure : What is the cure for the condition ?

-Contain or Control Damage: If no cure or awaiting cure, what can be done to contain further damage?
+Contain further Damage: If no cure or awaiting cure, what can be done to contain further damage?

 Complications control: prevent or treat any direct complications of the condition